Configurational entropy and stability conditions of fermion and boson stars: Equation of state

 The last parameter, $y$ (in units of $\rm MeV^{-1}$), is the one that introduces the repulsive interaction.
 In this study we have considered the values $y=[0,0.001,0.005,0.01,0.05,0.1,0.3,0.5]~(\rm MeV^{-1})$ where increasing $y$ increases the strength of the interaction and vice-versa.

-\subsection{Interacting Boson Gas (BG)}
+\subsection{Interacting boson gas (BG)}

-To enrich the study, we included the case of compact stars composed of bosonic matter and specifically that of an interacting Boson gas.
+To enrich our study, we included the case of compact stars composed of bosonic matter and specifically that of an interacting boson gas.
 As the construction of the EoS for the aforementioned gas is not unambiguously defined, we introduce three cases based on different assumptions.
 It needs to be noted that since the scalar field only vanishes at spatial infinity, boson stars do not have a specific radius where the energy density and pressure vanish.
 Thus, we do not use a momentum cut-off scheme, $0\leq |{\bf k}|\leq\infty$.

-\begin{enumerate} \item \textbf{BG - C1}: The first derivation of the EoS of boson stars with a repulsive interaction was given in Ref.~\cite{Colpi-1986} and since then it has been used extensively in the corresponding calculations.
+\begin{enumerate} \item \textbf{BG-C1}: The first derivation of the EoS of boson stars with a repulsive interaction was given in Refs.~\cite{Colpi-1986,PhysRevD.105.023001,PhysRevD.109.043029} and since then it has been used extensively in the corresponding calculations.
 In particular, the energy density is given as

 where $w=4\lambda (\hbar c)^3/(m_{\chi}c^2)^4$ (in units of $\rm MeV^{-1}~fm^{3}$).
 In fact, the parameter $\lambda$ is the one that is related with the strength of the interaction.
 However, it is usual to employ the combination of $m_{\chi}$ and $\lambda$ defined as $w$.
 In this study we have considered the values $w=[0.001,0.005,0.01,0.05,0.1,0.3,0.5]~(\rm MeV^{-1}~fm^{3})$ where increasing $w$ increases the strength of the interaction and vice-versa.